-Anonymous reports are accepted but limit the College's ability to respond.
+Anonymous reports are accepted but can give rise to a need to investigate.
 King's College tries to provide supportive measures to all Complainants, which is impossible with an anonymous report.
-King's College respects Complainant requests to dismiss complaints unless there is a compelling threat to health and/or safety, so the Complainant is largely in control and should not fear a loss of privacy by making a report that allows King's College to discuss and/or provide supportive measures.
-You can visit the Confidential Reporting webpage for more information, c.
-Report to a Confidential Employee
+Because reporting carries no obligation to initiate a formal response, and as King's College respects Complainant requests to dismiss complaints unless there is a compelling threat to health and/or safety, the Complainant is largely in control and should not fear a loss of privacy by making a report that allows King's College to discuss and/or provide supportive measures.